 In 2020, Gartner predicted a decade-long shift in how people interact with technology, shifting from devices we use separately to a multi-device experience that engages the senses.

-With the disruptions and changes presented by the pandemic, many businesses have had to quickly adopt a digital-first mindset and are turning toward emerging technologies to fill in the gaps including reality technologies such as virtual reality, augmented reality, and mixed reality.
+Many businesses have quickly adopted a digital-first mindset and are turning toward emerging technologies to fill in the gaps including extended reality (XR) technologies, such as virtual reality (VR), augmented reality (AR), and mixed reality (MR).

 As the VR experience becomes more affordable, more businesses are using it to train their employees on company procedures as well as developing the soft skills necessary for roles such as customer service and public speaking.